CERT-Polska/karton-dashboard/README.md

 ## Metrics

-Karton keeps track of consumed, produced, crashed tasks for each queue.
+Karton tracks number of consumed, produced and crashed tasks for each service (identity).

 Karton-dashboard exposes this information (in addition to some other task/queue statistics) on the `/varz` endpoint using Prometheus data format.